sambayless/monosat/README.md

 $monosat [-witness|-witness-file=filename] input_file.gnf
 ```

-Where input_file.gnf is a file in [GNF format][FORMAT] (a very simple extension of DIMACS CNF format to support graph, finite state machine, and geometry predicates).
+Where input_file.gnf is a file in [GNF format][FORMAT] (a very simple extension of DIMACS CNF format to support graph, bitvector, and finite state machine predicates).
 Use `-witness` to print the solution (if one exists) to stdout, or `-witness-file` to save it to file.

 MonoSAT includes a very large set of configuration options - most of which you should stay away from unless you know what you are doing or want to explore the internals of MonoSAT (also, some of those configuration options might lead to buggy behaviour).
 Two options that often have a large impact on performance are `-decide-theories` and `-conflict-min-cut`: